pranali18-Ai/WordCounter/README.md

 - `App.css`: CSS styles for the application.
 - `index.js`: Entry point for the React application.
 - `README.md`: This README file.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for deta